Yuzu28/Planet_Of_the_Shapes/README.md

     * Getting the Audio to function  Property
     *Game audio tend to keep playing when user dies.
     *Shapes in Canvas such as how to draw them and generate them on screen.
+    *Getting the score to display in the database and on screen.

 * The Red Triangle ship
     * trying to make it move.